 Like all other tissues and organs in the body, the heart needs a constant supply of oxygen-rich blood.
-If the blood supply to the heart is suddenly interrupted, heart muscles may be damaged and begin to die.
+If the blood supply to part of the heart is suddenly interrupted, the heart muscles may be damaged and begin to die.

-If this is not treated, heart muscles will experience irreversible damage.
+If this is not treated, the affected part of the heart muscle will experience irreversible damage.
 If a large portion of the heart is damaged in this way, the heart will stop beating (a cardiac arrest), resulting in death.